CobaltBSD/libelf/README.md

 ## Building
 This implementation of libelf depends on libbsd at build time.

 Building is a simple matter of running `make` in the source directory.
 There is no install rule in the makefile, but manpages and the resultant libelf.so can be easily copied into your location of choice.
+The headers to be installed are `elftoolchain-common/elfdefinitions.h`, `gelf.h` and `elf.h` into `$PREFIX/include`.